Bardhaman district

 Bardhaman (/ˈbɑ:rdəˌmən/, /bn/), or sometimes Burdwan and Barddhaman, was a former district in the Indian state of West Bengal, headquartered in Bardhaman.
 On 7 April 2017, the district was bifurcated into two separate districts namely Purba Bardhaman and Paschim Bardhaman.
 It was the seventh most populous district in India (out of 640) at the time of bifurcation.

 Etymology

-Historians link the name of the district to the 24th and last Jain tirthankara, Mahavira Vardhamana, who came to preach in the area.
-A Jain image is in the collection of Vidyasagar Mandir in the Midnapur town.
+Historians link the name of the district to the 24th and last Jain Tirthankara, Mahavira Vardhamana, who came to preach in the area.
+A Jain image is in the collection of Vidyasagar Mandir in the Midnapore town.
 A Jaina brass plaque has been found from a place very close to Katwa (Burdwan district).
 Jaina figures of rare artistic quality have been discovered in the place.

 Quite a large number of the mutilated sculptures representing Jaina Tirthankara were noticed within the enclosure of the brick temple of Satdeulia in Burdwan district.